zeinabaliakbari/Keyword-Extraction/instruction.md

 ## Objectives

-The primary objectives of this document is present steps to deploy gICS web application on kubenetes so that DB server is MySQL and located on separate standalone server.
+The primary objective of this document is to present steps for deploying the gICS web application on Kubernetes.
+In our deployment,  database server is MySQL and is located on a separate standalone server.

 ## Deployment Process